 It’s always scary when your child falls ill, especially when he or she has a fever.
 When your child is having a fever, there is a chance that he or she may have a fever fit.
-Fever fits happen when a viral infection causes your child’s temperature to rise too quickly, and commonly occurs to children between six months to six years old.
-Here are some symptoms you may notice when your child is having a simple fever fit:
+These fits happen when a viral infection causes your child’s temperature to rise too quickly.
+Typically, it occurs to children between six months to six years old.
+Some symptoms you may notice when your child is having a simple fever fit:

 - Stiffening or jerking of all four limbs